Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/01-genomics-with-R-&-bioconductor-I.md

 mcols(gr)
 ```

-Now lets imagine that these regions all represent sequencing reads in an NGS experiment.
+Now imagine that these regions all represent sequencing reads in an NGS experiment.
 A common analytical task to perform on these regions would be to ask **what is the read coverage at each genomic position?**

-The `coverage` function provides a convient way to address this question, by returning a vector that indicates the frequency of reads overlapping each of the genomic positions.
+The `coverage` function provides a convenient way to address this question, by returning a vector that indicates the frequency of reads overlapping each of the genomic positions.
 ```r
 # calculate coverage of each base over this genomic region
 coverage(gr)